 Edward himself nominated Harold Godwinson, a powerful English noble, as the next king.
 However, William disputed this.
 He claimed that Edward had promised him the throne and that he had a rightful claim to it.
 Based on this, he made preparations to reach England and claim his right.

-Edward the Childless died as king of England in January 5, 1066.
-The next day, Harold Godwinson was crowned as the new king.
+Edward the Confessor died as king of England on January 5, 1066.
+The next day, Harold Godwinson was crowned the new king.
 Upon hearing of this, William immediately disputed the claim.
-He also called upon Harold to honor the purposed wish of Edward.
+He also called upon Harold to honor the promise made to him by Edward.

 In September, 1066, winds became favorable enough to launch an invasion.
 William and his fleet also had many other crucial advantages.
-Harold, King of England, had disbanded his army for the harvest season on September 8.
+Harold, King of England, had disbanded his army for the harvest season in September.

 His brother Tostig Godwinson and the Viking leader Harald Hardrada, both took this opportunity to invade England from the north.
 Harold hastily called up his army once more and marched north.
 This allowed William to sail to England and land his fleet unopposed, while Harold was busy fighting in the north.

 When William the Conqueror arrived in England, Harold Godwinson was busy warring in the north.
 Harold defeated the other claimants to the throne and then marched southwards to confront William.
 William, meanwhile, had established a castle at Hastings and waited for Harold to arrive.
 William’s army had a considerable advantage compared to Harold’s army.